 Have a very Happy Chinese New Year, everyone!
 Let me know in the comments below how you are celebrating for Lunar New Year this year!

 - 2 cups Napa cabbage green leaves only, finely chopped

 - 1 cup woodear mushrooms soaked and finely chopped

 - 6 cups thin rice noodles vermicelli, cooked and cooled

 - 1 450 g package spring roll wrappers

-Begin by making the filling.
+- Begin by making the filling.
 In a large frying pan, heat up 2 tablespoons of vegetable oil over medium-high heat.
 Once hot, add the cabbage and carrots and cook for 2 minutes until just softened.
 Add the woodear mushrooms and cook for another 2 minutes.
-Next, add the rice noodles, followed by the scallions, garlic, soy sauce, hoisin, sesame oil and mirin.
+Next, add the rice noodles, followed by the scallions, garlic, soy sauce, hoisin, Shaoxing cooking wine, sesame oil and sugar.
 Mix everything together until combined then set aside to cool completely.

-In a small bowl, mix the cornstarch and water together then set aside until you are ready to wrap…and roll! 😛
+- In a small bowl, mix the cornstarch and water together then set aside until you are ready to wrap the spring rolls.